Which school do you want to support?

 avoid your eyes

-In a candid letter in 2009, however, Bill Gates conceded that many of the schools they invested in “did not improve students’ achievement in any significant way.”
-Making a school smaller, on its own, did not make as big a difference as hoped.
+The early results were disappointing.
+In a letter in 2009, Bill Gates wrote that many of the schools they invested in “did not improve students’ achievement in any significant way".
+Just shrinking the sizes of schools did not appear to make as big a difference as hoped.

-But he may have spoken too soon.
-A series of three follow-on studies by MRDC in New York City showed graduation rates are higher by 10 percentage points or more in the city’s Small Schools of Choice (SSCs) than in other local high schools.
-In 2015 a further study led by Leanna Stiefel of NYU independently reinforced the MRDC finding: the movement to create new small schools probably boosted student outcomes in New York City.
+But he spoke too soon.
+A series of three follow-on studies published in 2010 by MRDC in New York City showed that graduation rates were higher by 10 percentage points or more in the city’s Small Schools of Choice (SSCs) than in other local high schools.
+In 2015, a further study led by Leanna Stiefel of NYU independently reinforced the MRDC finding: the movement to create new small schools probably boosted student outcomes in New York City.

-But why did these reforms work, and for whom?
-The third MRDC report, published in 2013, notes that “Principals and teachers at the 25 SSCs with the strongest evidence of effectiveness believe that academic rigor and personal relationships with students contribute to the effectiveness of their schools.
+“Principals and teachers at the 25 [small schools] with the strongest evidence of effectiveness believe that academic rigor and personal relationships with students contribute to the effectiveness of their schools.
 They also believe that these attributes derive from their schools’ small organizational structures and from the commitment, knowledge, dedication, and adaptability of their teachers.”

-Even if teachers are adaptable, however, there are always tradeoffs.
-For example, it is impractical for a small school on its own to offer the range of courses and extracurricular activities possible at a large school.
-Small schools may be able to offer students access to specialized learning opportunities through partnerships and external programs, but managing such partnerships isn't free or automatic.
+Small schools involve tradeoffs.
+For example, it is impractical for a small school to offer the range of courses and extracurricular activities possible at a large school.
+On the other hand, technology is constantly changing the conditions.
+Small schools may be able to offer students access to specialized learning opportunities through partnerships and external programs such as UC Scout.
+But managing such partnerships requires effort.

-Perhaps one of the biggest challenges of small schools is who will lead them.
-As discussed in Lesson 5.8, a principal can make or break a school, and principals are in short supply, especially in California.
-Making schools smaller implies finding more leaders.
+Perhaps the biggest challenge of a small schools is leadership.
+As discussed in Lesson 5.8, a principal can make or break a school, and effective principals are in short supply, especially in California.
+Making schools smaller implies finding and training more leaders.
+Generally, students are better off in a well-run big school than a badly-run small one.
 The tradeoffs are real.

 Lesson 5.12 examines the ultimate small-school model: learning at home.